 How Originators Can Measure and Improve Mortgage Pull-Through Rate

-Mortgage pull-through rate provides a loan originator with a high-level view of the overall health of their mortgage process.
+The mortgage pull-through rate analytic provides a loan originator with a high-level view of the overall health of their mortgage process.
 It’s a foundational metric meant to generally assess workflow efficiency, the quality of submitted applications, the level of customer service being provided, interest rate competitiveness, and how ideal the LO's customer profile is.

 Loan originators can calculate their pull-through rate by dividing the number of funded loans in any given time frame by the number of applications that were submitted in the same period.